Bayan Obo Mining District

 The mines north of the town are the largest deposits of rare-earth elements yet found and, as of 2005, responsible for 45% of global rare-earth element production.

-In the satellite image at right, vegetation appears red, grassland is light brown, rocks are black, and water surfaces are green.
-Two circular open-pit mines are visible, as well as a number of tailings ponds and tailings piles.
+As of 2006, two circular open-pit mines are visible, as well as a number of tailings ponds and tailings piles.
+The mining site has doubled in size over 25 years, and new open-pit mines were opened to the west of the site as of 2013.

 Administrative divisions

 Bayan Obo Mining District is made up of 2 subdistricts.